veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Advanced Security Features/certificate-authentication.md

 > **This guide requires an Anka Enterprise (or higher) license**

+There are several different ways you can enable Certificate authentication:

+1. With the combined (controller + registry) native macOS package: You'll edit the `/usr/local/bin/anka-controllerd`, enabling TLS/HTTPS (required) and then certificate authentication (with either ENVs or options/flags).
+2. With the docker package: You'll edit the `docker-compose.yml`, enabling TLS/HTTPS and then certificate authentication (with ENVs).
+3. With either the controller or registry standalone: You'll edit the proper config files, enabling TLS/HTTPS (required) and then certification authentication (with either ENVs or options/flags).

+> If you're using the Enterprise Plus license, [you will need to setup authorization for your certificate]({{< relref "docs/Anka Build Cloud/Advanced Security Features/certificate-authentication.md#managing-usergroup-permissions-authorization" >}})

 ## Requirements

 1. A Root CA certificate.
 For more information about CAs, see https://en.wikipedia.org/wiki/Certificate_authority.
 Usually provided by your organization or where you obtain your certificate signing.
 We will refer to this as **anka-ca-crt.pem** and **anka-ca-key.pem** throughout the guide.